 Photo Credit: IstockIndian food is all about the variety of spices used.
 They lend a distinct flavour and aroma and can totally transform your dish.
 Unfortunately, the purity of the spices you buy is becoming a matter of concern.
 Adulteration, especially in spices, is very common.
 Most of us reach out to our local grocery stores for our monthly supplies of spices and condiments.
 Buying loosely sold spices has a higher chance of being adulterated.
 It is every easy to mix sub-standard materials to powdered condiments and you may never know.
 Take a close look at your spice cabinet – is your clove powder less pungent or are your mustard seeds a bit grainy or does the turmeric powder look too bright?
 If you are nodding your head right now, the spices in your kitchen are most likely to be adulterated.
 How is Turmeric Adulterated?Turmeric is an indispensable spice in an Indian kitchen.
 It is not only used as a flavouring agent but also revered as an Ayurvedic medicine to boost your immunity, heal wounds and act as a natural anti-inflammatory.
 There are two common ways to adulterate turmeric.
 One is by adding fillers which may not be toxic substances but ingredient with no nutritional value such as daw dust, rice flour, chalk powder or starch.
 In some cases, synthetic colour dyes made be used to make it appear bright and yellow along with the fillers.
 These may include chemicals like metanil yellow colour and lead chromate which are most commonly used.
 They may be toxic and can have a negative impact on your health especially if they are being consumed regularly hidden in your turmeric powder.
 (Also read: 8 Health Benefits of Turmeric)

 The water test is one of the easiest ways to look out for adulteration.
 Photo Credit: Istock.4.
 To spot adulterated turmeric root: Not just the powder, but turmeric root may also be adulterated by coating it with substance that it make it look more appealing.
 To test this, place the turmeric root on a paper and pour cold water over it.
 If the root starts leaving colour, it may be impure and polished to look the way it does.
 So, the next time you go grocery shopping, don’t get duped.
 Make sure you buy your condiments from known and approved vendors or brands and always check for their veracity.

-For the latest food news, health tips and recipes, like us on Facebook or follow us on Twitter.
+For the latest food news, health tips and recipes, like us on Facebook or follow us on Twitter and YouTube.